ValentynaKucheriava/Case-Study/README.md

 * employment_type: Modified the values as [CT -> Contract; FT -> Full Time; FL -> Freelance; PT -> Part Time]
 ## SQL
 ### Average Salary
+* Salary based on different job title
+* Salary based on employment type
+* Salary based on company's primary location
+* Salary based on size of the company
+* Salary based on work location
+* Salary based on work type
 #### Question 1: How does salary vary based on different job titles?
 ```
 -- Average Salary by Job Title